Leadership Requires Empathy

 “I don’t get it.
 I’ve always figured if people knew where I stood, we wouldn’t have any problems or confusion.”

-My coachee is direct, a fast thinker, and a straight talker.
+My coachee is direct, a fast thinker, and a straight-talker.
 What he is painfully discovering is that these same skills — skills that worked when he was an individual contributor — don’t work to motivate others to work hard.

 Many new leaders are suspect of empathy.
 They think it means being soft.
-Or letting staff get away with poor quality work in order not to hurt anyone’s feelings.
+Or letting staff get away with poor-quality work in order not to hurt anyone’s feelings.
 But real empathy is the gateway to understanding what makes others tick and understanding what makes people tick is one of the most strategic tools a leader must master.

-When a leader imagines what others are thinking or feeling it give them an advantage.
+When a leader imagines what others are thinking or feeling it gives them an advantage.
 The information gleaned from conceiving of the world through the eyes of another provides insight into how to communicate with them.

 Imagine having to tell someone that the quality of his or her work is below par.
 This is both a difficult message to convey and to hear.
 The tool of empathy provides a tactical way of thinking about the problem and preparing for the conversation.
 Questions one might consider through the lens of empathy are:

-• Why would someone be delivering work that is below par?
+- Why would someone be delivering work that is below par?
 Are they feeling anxious?
 Are they too busy to proof their work before they pass it on?
 Might they need to learn to delegate?
 Or perhaps I need to reassess the resourcing of this project?

-• Are they embarrassed?
+- Are they embarrassed?
 Maybe they have a knowledge gap and are ashamed to ask for help.
 Should I provide training?

-• Are they unhappy about an aspect of the project for some reason?
+- Are they unhappy about an aspect of the project for some reason?
 Maybe others are unhappy too.

 The answers to these questions provide a framework for approaching the person and getting to the root cause of the issue.